Anne Hathaway defended after ‘rude’ red carpet interview goes viral

-Exasperated Anne Hathaway fans after defending the Devil Wears Prada star after she was accused of being “rude” in a resurfaced interview.
+Exasperated Anne Hathaway fans are defending the Devil Wears Prada star after she was accused of being “rude” in a resurfaced interview.

 The clip shows the US actor declining to discuss a conversation she had with Vogue’s editor-in-chief Anna Wintour, and laughing at the idea that she would ever share details with a journalist.